Drookoo/hugo-site/content/posts/2023-05-10-stocks-recap/2023-05-10-stocks-recap.md

 ---

 ```
-This post is a part of series of posts called "A Part of Me", or APoM for short, meant to document my upbringing with various subjects that matter the most to me.
+This post is a part of series of posts called "A Part of Me", or APoM for short.
+It is meant to document my upbringing with various subjects that matter the most to me.
 These topics and hobbies define who I am to date, and subsequently have proven to stand the test of time.
-My experiences are eternalized here on my blog site until I do something else with them, perhaps video based supplements in the future.
+My experiences are eternalized here on my blog site until I do something else with them.
+Perhaps video based supplements in the future.

-This is my second post that goes more in depth about my upbringing that pertains to the topic: Finance.
+This is my second post of the series that focuses on Finance.
 ```

 # First contact - The Money-Savvy Grade Schooler